 Prometheus offers targeted and non-targeted proteomic analysis in simple (gel bands, affinity enriched) and complex samples (extracts from cell culture, tissue, body fluids, microbial consortia) by using the broad expertise of the Department of Molecular Systems Biology and state of the art equipment.
 For quantification the techniques of SILAC (stable isotope labeling of amino acids in cell cultures), label free, TMT (tandem mass tag) and SRM (selected reaction monitoring) are established.
 For microbial ecology we developed the Protein-SIP (stable isotope probing) approach as well as bioinformatics tools which are applied to protein-protein-interaction studies and phosphoproteomics.
 Proteome data analysis is performed routinely by Ingenuity Pathway Analysis.

-ProVIS – Platform for visualization of biochemical processes at the cellular level
+ProVIS – Platform for visualisation of biochemical processes at the cellular level

 The technology platform ProVIS is funded by the Helmholtz Association and the European Regional Development Fund.
-It provides a unique pool of scientific equipment combining imaging techniques with methods for chemical analysis to study biological samples, structures and surfaces on a nanometer scale.
-The techniques comprise high resolution atomic force, electron and ion microscopy as well as several mass spectrometry methods which are used to answer questions from fundamental research to applied science.
+It provides a unique pool of scientific equipment combining imaging technologies with methods for chemical analysis to study biological samples, structures and surfaces on a nanometer scale.
+The technology comprises high-resolution atomic force, electron and ion microscopy as well as several mass spectrometry methods which are used to answer questions from fundamental research to applied science.
 Main research focus at the UFZ is the investigation of structural and functional properties and regulatory processes of environmentally relevant microorganisms.
 These play, for example, an important role in biodegradation of chemicals and biotransformation of metals and, therefore, contribute to a better understanding of our ecosystem

 The Visualisation Centre provides a platform for scientists from various fields to explore and analyse complex and spatially heterogeneous data sets.
-It uses an interactive large-area stereo projection screen which allows immersing oneself in the projected environmental data and, thereby, acquiring new insights in scientific questions and problems.
-Furthermore, the platform offers opportunities for knowledge transfer among researchers on the one side and knowledge communication to interested citizens on the other side.
+By way of an interactive large-area stereo projection screen, scientists can immerse themselves in the projected environmental data and, thereby, acquire new insights into scientific questions and problems.
+Furthermore, the platform offers opportunities for knowledge transfer between researchers on the one hand side and to interested citizens on the other hand side.